 Option B could be useful to characterize the imbalance between peak heights.
 They also mention that they would like to see information such as stutter levels, drop-ins, TAC, MAC, and mention that a combination would be ideal.

 In summary, every participant sees the value in profile-wide features.
 Most people mentioned that they mainly consider the profile as a whole, and would not consider peak heights at a single locus informative.
-On top of that, the peak heights in the used kit are not stable so making a decision on that information might not be a good idea.
+On top of that, one expert found that the peak heights in the used kit are not stable so making a decision on that information might not be a good idea.
 Features also give new information, whereas the peak heights are already available to the expert.
 The one person who picked option B mentions that there could be value in the ratio between peak heights, while also expressing their interest in the features.
 It could be interesting to encode this ratio into a new feature.

 Because option B only adjusted peaks at one locus, a lot of experts expressed that they would never base their decision on a single locus and were therefore a bit confused.
 It would have been better to have presented multiple changes at different loci to mitigate that.